PlantUML and Kroki

 UML provides a rich set of diagrams for both structural and behavioural documentation of a software system.
 These diagrams provide a highly standardised visual notation for the concepts in the model.

+PlantUML supports drawing visual UML diagrams from textual descriptions, using its own syntax.
+It does not offer any support for conceptual modeling itself.
+This is sufficient for the documentation I do.
 It is easy to write up a sufficiently detailed diagram to explain an approach.
 It is also possible to include PlantUML documentation in a source file, and produce a diagram from that.
-This makes keeping sources and documentation synchronised easier.
+This makes keeping sources and documentation synchronised easier. |

 The specific notation of UML makes it harder to use in more general overviews and high-level descriptions.